 You weren’t there to protect me.
 You weren’t there when I needed you the most.
 You weren’t there in any episodes of my life.

-It’s even harder growing up having a whole inside my heart which I knew would never be filled but then again you don’t have to worry about it anymore because growing up I somehow manage to patch the whole and accepted the things that I cannot change.
+It’s even harder growing up having a hole inside my heart which I knew would never be filled but then again you don’t have to worry about it anymore because growing up I somehow manage to patch the whole and accepted the things that I cannot change.

 Despite all those things, there is something you have given me.
 You gave me consistency; consistency of always being not there.